 All assets (including property) in an estate will remain frozen, until the Probate Registry gives the authority (via a document known as a Grant of Representation) to the individual(s) nominated in the Will, the Executor.
 If you have no Will, then it is up to the most appropriate member of the family to act on behalf of the Estate.

-In addition to acting for clients living in England or Wales, we often act for expats who have lost family locally and need solicitors in the UK to help them through the probate process
+In addition to acting for clients living in England or Wales, we often act for expats who have lost family in the UK and need solicitors here to help them through the probate process.